julienetie/typecase/README.md

 ## What this library is not

-This library does not check if a value is an instance of another.
-Simply check if an object is an element using:
+This library does not check if a value is an instance of another, use the instanceof operator Simply check if an object is an element using:

 ```javascript